Chenzhou Hunan, China Travel Guide

 Bookings and itinerary needed

-Round-trip air ticket making booking a table and hotel bookings.
+Round-trip air ticket making reservations and hotel bookings.

 For local stays, invitation letter detailing stay and contact info.